cjlee112/teachpub/sitedocs/paper.rst

   and have assurance that only properly credentialed users (e.g. course instructors) can access their materials.
-* *public usage*: "self-study" is and has always been an important usage of textbooks, online course videos and other teaching materials.
+* *public online usage*: "self-study" is and has always been an important usage of textbooks, online course videos and other teaching materials.
   Therefore, all materials not specifically reserved for assessment will be public.